zhkl0228/b374k/README.md

 ## Documentation :
 Coming soon

+## Upgrade

+ - 20160216 / Convert SQL to Base64 to Bypass WAF / @phith0n

 ## Old Version :
 If your browser is not supported, or any other reason, you can view old version here https://code.google.com/p/b374k-shell/